Blog

 Set a minimum and maximum budget that reflects your actual project history, not your aspirational rate.
 Bidding on a $50 website build when your floor is $500 wastes a bid.
 Bidding on a $5,000 enterprise project when your portfolio shows $500 projects signals a mismatch that both the client and Freelancer.com's ranking algorithm penalize.

 The key insight most freelancers miss: your budget filter should be based on your proven track record.
-If every project you have completed falls in the $200–$800 range, set your filter to $150–$1,200.
-This gives you a realistic band where you have direct evidence to cite in your proposals — projects you can point to and say "I built something similar for $600."
+If every project you've completed falls in the $200–$800 range, set your filter to $150–$1,200.
+This gives you a realistic band where you've got direct evidence to cite in your proposals — projects you can point to with "built something similar for $600, here's the portfolio link."

 Stage 2: Skill Match